Skip to content

 The Internal category includes any traffic from your site’s domain.
 This can be from the homepage, in-article links, or marketing automation emails (if properly set up with a matching subdomain).

-Large numbers of internal traffic on an article can be driven by photo galleries or paginated content where clicking to see the next image in a slideshow registers another page view, but it can also be a good indication of loyalty throughout a site.
+Large numbers of internal traffic on an article can be driven by photo galleries or paginated content where clicking to see the next image in a slideshow registers another page view (dynamic tracking), but it can also be a good indication of loyalty throughout a site.

 5. Direct